-A Medieval Lancer was a mounted knight or a cavalryman who specifically used a pole weapon or long spear during battles or tournaments.
+A Lancer was a type of cavalryman who specifically fought with a lance (Large Spear) during battles.
 Lances were heavier compared to spikes and spears used by infantrymen and thus more suitable for cavalry charges instead of infantry.

 The Greeks used the term “longche” for the same weapon.
 Originally the term was used for a small throwing spear and thus the English word “launch” is derived from the Old French “lancier”.

-A similar long thrusting spear was called contus by the Romans.
-This was usually 3 to 4 meter long and held with both hands.
+A similar long thrusting spear was called kontos (Greek: κοντός) by the Romans.
+This was usually 3 to 4 meters long and held with both hands.
 During the medieval times, lances were also used by the Byzantine cavalry which was used along with the mounted archer formations.

-The long thrusting spear was the main weapon of the medieval lancers and it was very popular weapon of the medieval infantry.
+The long thrusting spear was the main weapon of the medieval lancers and it was a very popular weapon of the medieval infantry.

-But there was also another important type of a medieval lancer who was not a professional soldier but instead acted as a mercenary whose services could be hired by anyone.
+But there was also another important type of medieval lancer who was not a professional soldier but instead acted as a mercenary whose services could be hired by anyone.

 Training of medieval lancers became important during the late medieval times.
 Since the handling of the long spikes required considerable skill, special attention was paid to proper training.

 The most important tactic of medieval lancers during a battle was a full-gallop close-rank formation with underarm couched lances.
-The French method known as “en haie” had lancers in a double line while the German method had lancers drawn up in a deeper formation.
+The French method is known as “en haie” had lancers in a double line while the German method had lancers drawn up in a deeper formation.

-A Medieval lancer was a cavalry solider who was an expert in the use of long spikes known as lances.
+A Medieval lancer was a cavalry soldier who was an expert in the use of long spikes known as lances.
 Considerable skill was required to use lances during a battle and thus extensive training was carried out.

 Various formations of medieval lancers were used during battles, although two formations known as French and German formations were the most popular.